 What made you want to join ‘company’?
 What did you do before this?

-From a practical perspective this is helpful for identifying the customer if you’re doing a lot of interviews, but it also helps to understand the individual - their seniority & their motivations.
+From a practical perspective, this is helpful for identifying the customer if you’re doing a lot of interviews, but it also helps to understand the individual - their seniority and their motivations.

 I tag each participant by this demographic data so I can cut up the results later to identify trends between types of participants.